Stovetop Potatoes Au Gratin: Creamy, Cheesy One-Skillet Wonder

 For this au gratin potatoes recipe, I recommend using Yukon gold potatoes, which you can find in every grocery store.
 If you want to try another kind of potato, my second choice would be Russet potatoes.

-I do not recommend making this dish with red potatoes because they aren’t starchy enough for this dish.
-Although, we can do all sorts of delicious things with red potatoes.
+I do not recommend making this dish with red potatoes because they aren’t starchy enough.
+However, we can do all sorts of delicious things with red potatoes.

 How to Make Au Gratin Potatoes from Scratch